ministryofjustice/hmpps-probation-frontend-components/README.md

   )
 ```

-This will provide a stripped down header for if there is no user object on `res.locals`.
+This will provide a stripped down header if there is no user object on `res.locals`.

 ### CSP